Call for Artwork

 The City of Mill Valley and the Mill Valley Arts Commission are seeking artists to showcase their art as part of this pilot project by creating Public Art to be placed throughout the City of Mill Valley.
 The goal of this project is to enhance the beauty and vibrancy of Mill Valley, showcase artists and their work to a broader segment of the community, and bring art to unexpected places.
 The City’s intent is to have rotating art in various locations, starting with The Depot on the Downtown Plaza.

 Submissions will be accepted electronically via Dropbox only (see upload instructions below).
-Application deadline December 1, 2021.
+Extended application deadline: January 11, 2022.

 Please read this “Call for Local Artists to Share Talents” in its entirety before completing the application.